 Different Solutions For Different People

-Here’s the short version: go with a well-vetted used vehicle unless you’ve got money to spare, and want to support either dealership or manufacturer.
-Especially in Canada, where the weather has been antagonistic to the population since the land was settled, vehicular value immediately erodes upon purchase.
+Here’s the short version: go with a well-vetted used vehicle unless you’ve got money to spare and want to support either dealership or manufacturer.
+Especially in Canada, where the weather causes a significant amount of “wear and tear” and vehicular value immediately erodes upon purchase.

-Here are the points in favor of a used vehicle:
+Here are the points in favour of a used vehicle:

 - Decreased Initial Expense